Important information about the program and this agreement

 How you could lose your points

-- you fail to comply with other agreements you have with Trovy;
+- you fail to comply with other agreements you have with Trovy

 Communications

-We may send communications to any mailing or email address in our records or through trovy.com.
-Let us know right away about any changes to your contact information.
+We may send communications about the Program to you at any mailing or email address in our records or through our online services, such as trovy.com.

 Telephone monitoring